 The wood-paneled walls, fireplace, and ceiling warm up this tiled-floor living room.
 The designers also outlined the sunken lounge area with more wood, which helps create a distinctive border while tying in the wood.

 This one is giving me Mediterranean beach vibes!

 I love the casual feel of this sunken living room area, don’t you?

 The stairs are made with simple wooden blocks and since the cushions don’t cover the entire seating area, it gives it a much more casual and modular feel….
 Like you can move things around, depending on the activity happening.

 This sunken living room is so chic!

-The burning fireplace and wood table help warm it up this all glass living room.
+The burning fireplace and wood table help warm up this all-glass living room.

 Again, you’ll notice a wood border around the sunken lounge area, which not only helps to warm up the space but it also creates a functional area to place drinks or decorative items.